lite-xl/lite-xl.github.io/docs/user-guide/configuration.md

 ## Fonts

 Lite XL comes with [JetBrains Mono][1] and [Fira Sans][2] by default.
-JetBrains Mono is is used for the editor itself while Fira Sans is used for other UI elements.
+JetBrains Mono is used for the editor itself while Fira Sans is used for other UI elements.

 To change the fonts used by the editor, you can change the variable `style.font` and `style.code_font`.